RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/index.md

 ## Challenge: Counting Down { .challenge }
 Can you create a __new__ timer, that counts down to 0?
 Here's how your new timer should work:

-+ Pressing buttons A and B together should set your `timer` to 0
++ Pressing buttons A and B together should reset your `timer` to 0

 	![screenshot](images/clock-challenge-1.png)